tomatolog/manticore/docs/5_searching/search_results_ranking/field-level_ranking_factors.rst

    somewhat more rare than the entire “bed and breakfast” phrase.
 WLCCS factor alleviates that problem by using the keyword frequencies.

--  ``atc`` (float), added in version 2.2.1-beta.
+-  ``atc`` (float).
 Aggregate Term Closeness.
-A proximity based measure that grows higher when the document contains more groups of more closely located and more important (rare) query keywords. <b>WARNING:</b> you should use ATC with OPTION idf=‘plain,tfidf\_unnormalized’; otherwise you would get unexpected results.
+A proximity based measure that grows higher when the document contains more groups of more closely located and more important (rare) query keywords.
+   <b>WARNING:</b> you should use ATC with OPTION
+   idf=‘plain,tfidf\_unnormalized’; otherwise you would get unexpected results.

    ATC basically works as follows.
 For every keyword *occurrence* in the document, we compute the so called *term closeness*.
 For that, we